The Inge Morath Award, 2012

 Image File Specifications:

-Alternately, if you wish to submit your files digitally, using a service such as Yousendit, please direct your submission to email@example.com.
-It is highly recommended that anyone using a digital delivery service contact the Inge Morath Foundation to directly confirm that your submission has been received.
+– If you wish to submit your files digitally, please compress your complete submission into ONE FILE before sending. – Digital files may be submitted to this address: https://dropbox.yousendit.com/ingemorath – It is highly recommended that anyone submitting digitally contact the Inge Morath Foundation to directly confirm that your submission has been received.
 (Please do NOT contact Magnum.)

 Return of Submissions: